 On Tuesday, school started as usual at 7:30 a.m.
 Under loose supervision by Meltzer and two other teachers, the children, aged 3 to 6, played in a grove of pine trees alongside a dusty one-lane road on the edge of town.
 A group of boys carved sticks to be fashioned into bows and arrows, and a girl built a rope ladder between the branches of a tree.
 Others sat on picnic mats drawing pictures, reading books and stacking wooden building blocks.

-Several children helped Meltzer cook Druze-style pita bread over a stone fire pit for breakfast — adding kindling to the fire and putting dough on the convex iron “saj.”
+Several children helped Meltzer cook Druze-style pita bread over a stone fire pit for breakfast — adding kindling to the flames and putting dough on the convex iron “saj.”

-Despite the apparent lack of boundaries, there are rituals and rules providing structure.
+Despite the apparent lack of boundaries, rituals and rules provide structure.
 In the rising heat, the children stayed within a mostly shady football field-sized area marked off on each of four sides by trees and rocks that all of them could readily identify.

 At about 9:30 a.m., after orderly handwashing and water-drinking ceremonies, everyone gathered around a large ring of stones for “morning circle.”
 They sang songs and listened to a story ahead of breakfast — vegetables wrapped in the pita.

-When the story, about a friendly giant, was interrupted by the announcement of an earthquake drill over a nearby elementary school’s loudspeakers, Meltzer explained that outside would be the safest place to be if the earth started shaking.
+When the story, about a friendly giant, was interrupted by the announcement of an earthquake drill over a nearby elementary school’s loudspeakers, Meltzer reassured the children that outside would be the safest place to be if the earth started shaking.